 The Convicts in Western Australia 1850-1887 also listed convict number 138 Ware, Charles, has having been convicted in Exeter for highway robbery with violence for which he received a sentence of fourteen years.
 He received his ticket-of-leave on the 10.11.1851 and his conditional pardon on the 18.11.1854.
 Unfortunately, Charles died in 1875 and is listed in the Pioneers’ Index as Charles Weir.

 The bereaved Bridget lost no time in marrying William Wilson the same year and again, her surname was recorded as Weir.
 William, living comfortably on the income derived from his wife’s inheritance, must have decided he conformed to the definition of a gentleman.

 There were a series of mortgages taken out on the properties this time using the correct names of William Wilson and his wife Bridget (late Bridget Ware) widow of Charles Ware.

-It now appeared Charles Ware’s name was really Charles Sevier one of ten children of Moses Sevier and Hannah Deacon.
-As this was prior to the introduction of the Married Women’s Property Acts, Bridget was dispossessed of her fortune being awarded, as dower or widow relict, one hundred and fifteen pounds and having the outstanding mortgages repaid.
+It now appeared Charles Ware’s name was really Charles Sivier one of six children of Frederick Sivier and his wife Martha Carpenter.
+As it was prior to the introduction of the Married Women’s Property Acts, Bridget was dispossessed of her fortune being awarded, as dower or widow relict, one hundred and fifteen pounds and having the outstanding mortgages repaid.
 What happened to Bridget we do not know she appeared to have disappeared from Western Australia so perhaps she returned home to Ireland.

 ¹ State Record Office, Western Australia.